|

 •

-The ACT and CBT psychotherapies to make our cognitive-affective system compliant with reason.
+THE ACT and CBT psychotherapies to make our cognitive-affective system docile to reason.

 •